Create workflows in Dynatrace Workflows

 While developing or testing a workflow, you often run a workflow over and over again.
 In such cases, it's often helpful to temporarily disable some tasks in the workflow.

 If a task is disabled, it is skipped.
-In the case of default condition configuration (success and skipped), your workflow behaves the same as if the task runs successfully.
+In the case of default condition configuration (success and skipped), your workflow behaves the same as if the task ran successfully.
 The only difference is that the skipped task doesn't produce any result.
 Disabled tasks are rendered in the editor and monitored in a different style to indicate their state.

-To disable a task, open the workflow for editing, and do one of the following:
+To disable a task, open the workflow for editing, and do one of the following

-menu in the upper-right corner of the task node, and select Disable task.
+- Hover over the task you want to disable, open the menu in the upper-right corner of the task node, and select Disable task.

-menu in the upper-right corner of the task details pane, and select Disable task.
+- Select the task you want to disable, open the menu in the upper-right corner of the task details pane, and select Disable task.
 Save your workflow.
 Your changes take effect with the subsequent execution.

 To enable a disabled task, open the workflow for editing, and do one of the following.

-menu in the upper-right corner of the task node, and select Enable task.
+- Hover over the task you want to enable, open the menu in the upper-right corner of the task node, and select Enable task.

-menu in the upper-right corner of the task details pane, and select Enable task.
+- Select the task you want to enable, open the menu in the upper-right corner of the task details pane, and select Enable task.

-Remove a task
+Delete a task

-- Hover over the task you want to delete, open the
+- Hover over the task you want to delete, open the in the upper-right corner, and select Delete task.

-- Select the task you want to delete, open the
+- Select the task you want to delete, open the in the upper-right corner, and select Delete task.

 - Select the task you want to delete and select Delete on your keyboard.